Continuing Education Unit Policies

 - Program evaluation forms and/or comprehensive evaluation form must be submitted with registration list.

-- All material must be submitted to Academic Outreach, Continuing and Distance Education before CEUs can be awarded.
+- All material must be submitted to Continuing Professional Education in the Division of Research, Economic Development and Engagement before CEUs can be awarded.
 Materials must be submitted within ten (10) business days of the non-credit program’s conclusion.

-- All fees for Continuing Education Units (CEUs) shall be determined by Academic Outreach, Continuing and Distance Education.
+- All fees for Continuing Education Units (CEUs) shall be determined by Continuing Professional Education in the Division of Research, Economic Development and Engagement.

 - Fees for CEUs shall include all administrative and database management costs.